szabgab/rust.code-maven.com/slides/rust/threads.md

 ## Shared read-only variable with string value
 {id: shared-read-only-variable-with-string-value}

-* The string muste be cloned for this to work.
+* The string must be cloned for this to work.

 ![](examples/threads/shared-read-only-variable-string/src/main.rs)
 ![](examples/threads/shared-read-only-variable-string/out.out)